UNDERSTAND YOUR RIGHTS.

 In New Jersey, survivors of domestic violence are protected by the New Jersey Prevention of Domestic Violence Act (NJPDVA), this Act offers victims several forms of legal protection including temporary and permanent restraining orders.

-Filing Paperwork For a Restraining Order
+Filing Paperwork for a Restraining Order

 Defending the Accused

+Too often, a determination by a Judge will be based on which side sounds more credible.
 A New Jersey Divorce attorney is the right person to help you with issues of domestic violence, especially where they overlap in your divorce action.
 Having an attorney who is familiar with the facts of your case from the divorce action can be invaluable in representing you in your domestic violence action.

 Whether you are a survivor of domestic violence or need to defend against a restraining order, the Law Offices of Sylvia S. Costantino, Esq., LLC, offers experienced and caring legal advice in helping survivors secure the safety of their families.